CERTCC/Vultron/docs/process_models/rm/index.md

     their product(s) or service(s), the Vendor SHOULD designate the report as _Valid_.

+!!! note ""
+    Participants MAY create a case object to track any report in the _Received_ state.

 #### The _Invalid_ (_I_) State

 Reports in the _Invalid_ state have been evaluated and found lacking by